 The benefits of earning a master’s degree in human resources are numerous.
 Whether you are looking to get started in the field of human resources, or if you are currently an HR professional seeking career advancement, human resources is required within every industry and offers a wide variety of steady job opportunities.
 According to the Bureau of Labor Statistics, human resource jobs are expected to grow by 22% by the year 2020.
+The average salary for a human resource manager is $113,300.
 The demand for high qualified professionals that can meet the challenges of an ever-changing global business economy will allow those within the field of human resources ample room to grow their careers and provide leadership within the organizational setting.

 Many professionals want to go back to school to aid in their ascent up the corporate ladder and advance their careers, but they lack the time required to sit and attend courses in a traditional classroom setting.
 Online education has become an attractive alternative to a traditional college classroom for many busy professionals with the ability to complete coursework anywhere during any time of day; the student sets the pace.